trond-snekvik/vscode-devicetree/README.md

 ### Copy C identifiers

-While selecting a node, property or value in a Devicetree file, right click and select "Devicetree: Copy C identifier to clipboard" to copy the matching C identifier.
+While selecting a node, property or value in a DeviceTree file, right click and select "DeviceTree: Copy C identifier to clipboard" to copy the matching C identifier.

 ![Copy identifier](doc/copy.png)